PAGE OF THANKS

 2020 has been a hard year for everyone.
 With the fall out of the Coronavirus lockdown many zoos have been unable to carry out fundraising events as they normally would due to social distancing measures and due to applying for the government zoo grant.
 Despite this we have had some support from zoos in Wales where this hasn't applied and our normal zoo supporters through social media.
 Noah's Ark Zoo Farm carried out a full day of lion conservation and husbandry related posts on their Facebook and other social media platforms so we thank them for adding to our education efforts.
-At Borth Wild Animal Kingdom the zoo teamed up with conservation organisation Apex Extreme to host a day of special events for World Lion Day.
+Our new friends at conservation charity Apex Extreme worked to host a day of special events for World Lion Day at Borth Wild Animal Kingdom.
 Together they raised over £260 by exchanging memberships and merchandise for donations.
 We are hoping to work closely with Apex Extreme in the future and thank them and the zoo for the efforts made to make the event safe for all.
 On the 25th June two trustees and three keepers from the Cotswold Wildlife Park walked 23 miles in a day to raise awareness and funds for the 23 thousand lions left in the wild. £461 was raised online through Just Giving.
 Thanks to everyone involved and for the support of the Wildlife Park allowing us to walk on the site.
+Despite the hardships faced by the pandemic we were delighted to receive a donation of £1283.42 from our friends at Folly Farm Adventure Park & Zoo.
+This money came from the 10% of their profits from adoption sales which they donate to their conservation partners.
+This donation brings Folly Farms total donations to us to over £2700!
+We also want to thank the dedicated staff and volunteers at Dartmoor Zoo, as the zoo was unable to donate to us as they have done before they decided to organise a collection between themselves and donated £200 via Just Giving.